 A rather slick option is the fonts via your browser.
 I let it install the Safari plugin (Chrome, Edge and Firefox work without it) and chose to create a new set in the browser.
 You then upload your fonts for that set.
 It’s a nice option for users on the run to have access to their legal font library no matter where they are, without having the fonts directly on their laptop.
 From the web page, it acts just like your desktop font manager with buttons to activate or deactivate fonts.
 Though the Connect Fonts app on your Mac must be running when you do this.
 Otherwise, nothing happens.
 And while you can choose one of your older registered versions of Suitcase in the browser, you cannot activate or deactivate the fonts within it.
 Connect Fonts is the only one that will tie in.
 Otherwise, it does work as advertised.
 Fonts I activated in the browser appeared in Photoshop, TextEdit and Pages.
-Inkscape and the SoftMaker Office suite did not.
-But that’s a fault with the apps themselves.
-Neither will pay any attention to fonts activated in place.
-If they’re not directly in the user account Fonts folder, the apps don’t see them.
+Inkscape did not.
+But that’s a fault with the app itself.
+Inkscape will pay no attention to fonts activated in place.
+If your fonts are not directly in the user account Fonts folder, it doesn’t see them.

 Who thinks the new Connect combo is worth this kind of money?
 In my opinion, it would only be the large business model mentioned earlier.
 Firms such as Nike, Apple, 3M, or any company who need employees working around the city, country or even worldwide to be able to access both files and fonts for various products in the works.
 And want those assets available to all without having to shuffle them around on an FTP or as email attachments.
 It’s all right there in your browser as if you were using a local server.
 And without Connect Assets, it’s still a way for one person to consolidate and manage the fonts for a project with up to four others having access to the project fonts, ensuring all involved personnel are using the exact same fonts.